-The brief was to breathe some new life into the old BMX site, giving it a good flow with increased jump sizes and a full resurface.
 The finished build has been very well received by both novice and experienced Western Titans BMX Club riders.
-It gives the organisation a high standard track capable of drawing in visiting BMX riders for such prestigious events as the annual Scottish Championships.
+It gives the organisation a high-standard track capable of drawing in visiting BMX riders for prestigious events like the annual Scottish Championships.

 The Western Titans hold an open race each year, and the Titans have their own YouTube channel.
 The Western Titans club has a dedicated website, and the track is open every day and is free to use except on race days.
 The club actively works with children to encourage them to take up BMX racing, and it runs club nights twice a week.
 Recreational club nights can attract 150 people or more.